Predators vs. Jets Prediction & Picks - November 26

 Predators Splits and Trends

-- The Predators have a record of 9-10 this season and are 1-0-1 in overtime games.
+- The Predators have finished 1-0-1 in overtime games to contribute to an overall record of 9-10.

-- Nashville has earned four points (2-3-0) in its five games decided by one goal.
+- Nashville is 2-3-0 (four points) in its five games decided by one goal.

-- This season the Predators recorded only one goal in one game and they lost that matchup.
+- In the one game this season the Predators scored only one goal, they lost.

-- Nashville failed to win all six games this season when it scored two goals.
+- Nashville has lost all six games this season when it scored exactly two goals.

-- The Predators have earned 18 points in their 12 games with at least three goals scored.
+- The Predators have scored more than two goals 12 times, and are 9-3-0 in those games (to register 18 points).

-- This season, Nashville has capitalized on a single power-play goal in eight games and picked up eight points with a record of 4-4-0.
+- In the eight games when Nashville has capitalized on a lone power-play goal, it went 4-4-0 to record eight points.

 Team Stats Comparison